 - 10. Gradient.
-The gradient is the steepness of a slope of the ground may be expressed as the angle the ground makes with the horizontal.
-In other words it is the ratio of the vertical interval to horizontal equivalent.
+The slope of the ground may be expressed as the angle the ground makes with the horizontal but more commonly it is expressed as a gradient 1 in 15 or 1 in 20, which may be written as 1/15 or 1/20.
+A gradient of 1 in 15 means that in a horizontal distance of 15 m the ground rises or falls 1 meter so the gradient of the slope is the relation that its rise or fall bears to its length measured on the ground or in other words it is the ratio of the vertical interval to horizontal equivalent.
 It is independent of any unit of measurement.
 Simple Formula is VI/HE = Gradient. - 11.
+The horizontal equivalent is obtained by measuring on the map and vertical interval by subtracting the contour heights. - 12.
+You may often need to know just how steep a piece of ground is, whether a road is too steep for a certain type of vehicle to negotiate.
+The gradient can be worked out quickly from a contoured map. - 13.
 Measuring Gradient.
 The rise or fall of a slope can be expressed in following two ways:- - (a) In an Angle or Degree of Slope. - (b) The tangent of the Angle or Gradient.

-12. Contour reading is very important as it shows the height, shape and slope of the ground.
+14. Contour reading is very important as it shows the height, shape and slope of the ground.
 For correct map reading, one should be able to read the contour lines and select the correct route for the navigation.